 · User Terms and Policies

 · Advertiser Whitelisting Advice

 Our online gaming law attorneys have decades of experience in the field.
 Lawrence G. Walters is a founding member of the International Masters of Gaming Law, an invitation-only group of prestigious gaming lawyers.
 He has been named a “Top Expert on Internet Gambling Law” and awarded “Online Gaming Lawyer of the Year – U.S.” in 2021 by Global Law Experts.

 Overview of Online Gaming Law

-The law surrounding Internet gaming in the United States has developed substantially in the last fifteen years.
-In that time, legislation and enforcement efforts have resulted in a highly-regulated industry.
-The Department of Justice contends that all forms of traditional Internet gambling are illegal under United States federal law, as is the marketing, promotion, or advertising thereof.
+The law surrounding Internet gaming in the United States has developed substantially in the last two decades.
+In that time, legislation and enforcement efforts have resulted in a highly regulated industry.
+The U.S. Department of Justice contends that most Internet gambling is illegal under United States federal law, as is the marketing, promotion, or advertising thereof.
 Indeed, some forms of online gambling, like sports betting, are specifically prohibited by federal statutes.
 Other gaming activity may or may not be legal, depending on the circumstances.

-Federal authorities rely upon the Wire Wager Act (“Wire Act”) as the basis for asserting that Internet gambling is illegal.
-This law prohibits betting on sporting events, or other contests, using “wire” systems (including telephones or the Internet).
-The courts have agreed that the Wire Act only restricts sports betting, however the Office of the Attorney General has issued conflicting opinions on the matter.
+Federal authorities often rely upon the Wire Wager Act (“Wire Act”) as the basis for asserting that interstate, Internet gambling is illegal.
+This law prohibits interstate betting on sporting events, or other contests, using “wire” systems (including telephones or the Internet).
+The courts have agreed that the Wire Act only restricts sports betting, not traditional casino gambling.
 Various other federal laws may apply to certain online gambling activities…more

 Gambling and Pro Sports Leagues